Responsibilities: Chief Human Resources Officer, Culture

 Among his achievements, Ronald led the transformation of Philips’ market organization under the global Accelerate! program in 2011 with the objective of building more entrepreneurial market and country organizations; improving customer focus by generating deep market and customer insights; developing local business opportunities by co-creating locally relevant propositions with customers and helping drive the company’s approach to winning more long-term strategic partnerships.

-In 2014, Ronald became chairman of the board of the Philips Foundation.
-The Philips Foundation is an independent entity as well as a registered charity.
-It has been set up to enable lasting social change in disadvantaged communities through the application of innovation, talent and resources provided by Philips.
+Since 2014 Ronald has been Chairman of the Board of the Philips Foundation, set up to enable lasting social change in disadvantaged communities through the application of innovation, talent and resources provided by Philips.

-Ronald is a Dutch national and holds a Master of Science degree in Business Administration from the Erasmus University in Rotterdam, the Netherlands.
-In addition, Ronald has participated in educational programs at, among others, Harvard Business School, Harvard Kennedy School of Government, Stanford University, Yale Institute for Global Leadership and IMD Lausanne.
+Ronald holds a Master of Science degree in Business Administration from the Erasmus University in Rotterdam, the Netherlands.
+In addition, he has participated in educational programs at, among others, Harvard Business School, Harvard Kennedy School of Government, Stanford University, Yale Institute for Global Leadership and IMD Lausanne.